anitaschiller/anitaschiller/README.md

 ### Hi there 👋

+I'm Anita from Munich, Junior Web Developer and Coach for neue fische 🐟!
+Nice to meet you!

 <!--
 **anitaschiller/anitaschiller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.